Learning the wait Function in C: Usage, Zombie Prevention, and waitpid Differences

 • When you want to manage processes asynchronously (use the WNOHANG option).

-• When you want to check stopped child processes (use the WUNTRACED option).
+• When you want to check for stopped child processes (use the WUNTRACED option).

-Q3: What are the reasons why the wait function does not return a value?
+Q3: What are the causes when the wait function does not return a value?

-• The process may have already terminated, or fork may have failed.
+• The process has already exited, or fork may have failed.

-• If the interruption is caused by a signal, retry in a loop.
+• If interrupted by a signal, retry in a loop.

 int status;